 Amazing?
 I thought so as well.

-KEY INFLUENCE POINT: The frame is more than important to how you will cause someone to choose… often more important than the event…in this case, your death…
+Legend Point: The frame is more than important to how you will cause someone to choose… often more important than the event…in this case, your death…

 Finally, here is a gift for you.